 Barron’s magazine “America’s Top 1,200 Financial Advisors” rankings are based on quantitative and qualitative criteria data provided by over 4,000 advisors.
 This report lists the top advisors in each state, with the number of ranking spots determined by each state’s population and wealth.
 Factors included in the rankings: assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.
 Investment performance isn’t an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance than by an advisor’s investment-picking abilities.
-Robert Doyle was ranked #21 in 2017, #21 in 2016 and #27 in 2015 of the 84 Florida advisors receiving a ranking each year.
+Robert Doyle was ranked #10 in 2018, #21 in 2017, #21 in 2016 and #27 in 2015 of the 84 Florida advisors receiving a ranking each year.
 The rating may not be representative of any one client’s experience and is not indicative of the financial advisors future performance.
 Neither DWM nor Mr. Doyle paid a fee to Barron’s in exchange for the rating.